Market Bubble

 Important Considerations for Investors

 Participating in a bubble can be incredibly profitable on the way up, but it carries extreme risk.
 The hardest part is timing the exit.
 As the saying goes, "The market can remain irrational longer than you can remain solvent."
 Betting against a bubble (shorting) too early can destroy a trader's capital just as easily as buying at the top.
+This is because the euphoria phase can last much longer than logic would dictate, driven by a continuous influx of new, inexperienced speculators who are unconcerned with traditional metrics.
 Investors should be wary of justifications like "new valuation metrics" or claims that "traditional rules don't apply."
 While markets do evolve, the fundamental relationship between price and value eventually reasserts itself.
 Diversification and strict risk management rules are the best defense against getting caught in a bubble's collapse.
+This includes setting hard exit points and not allowing a "speculative" trade to turn into a "long-term investment" simply because the price has fallen.
+Protection of capital should always be the priority in a frothy market environment.

 Tips for Navigating Bubbles